codesolutions/tacticuscodes/WARP.md

 ## Project Overview

-The Tacticus Code Scraper is a Python application that monitors the r/Tacticus_Codes subreddit for new game codes and sends notifications via ntfy.sh and desktop notifications.
-The application scrapes Reddit posts, extracts potential codes using pattern matching, and confirms codes that appear multiple times across posts to reduce false positives.
+The Tacticus Code Scraper is a Python application that monitors multiple Reddit subreddits for new game codes and sends notifications via ntfy.sh and desktop notifications.
+The application scrapes Reddit posts from r/Tacticus_Codes and r/WH40K_Tacticus_Codes, extracts potential codes using pattern matching, and confirms codes through multiple sources or trusted users to reduce false positives.

 ## Development Commands